rails/rails/guides/source/plugins.md

 Testing your newly generated plugin
 -----------------------------------

-You can navigate to the directory that contains the plugin, run the +bundle install+ command and run the one generated test using the +rake+ command.
+You can navigate to the directory that contains the plugin, run the `bundle install` command and run the one generated test using the `rake` command.

 You should see: